nfdi4cat/ontology-development/competency_questions/chemistry_questions.md

 - give me all catalysts which contain component X ?

-- which reaction can be catalysed by substance X ?
+- which reaction X can be catalysed by substance Y ?

-- Which products can a combination of Educt X and Y produce ?
+- Which products X can a combination of Educt Y and Z produce ?

-- Which educts can produce product X while not having components Y, Z as products?
+- Which educts X can produce product Y while not having components Y, Z as products?

-- Which reaction experiments  are catalysed by the reaction vessel rather than by the catalytic sample?
+- Which reaction experiments X are catalysed by the reaction vessel Y rather than by the catalytic sample Z ?

-- which reactions are catalysed reactions ?
+- which reactions X are catalysed reactions Y ?

-- which side reactions can i expect in a mixture consisting of substances X?
+- which side reactions X can i expect in a mixture Y consisting of substances X?

-- Which reactants cause which side reactions ?
+- Which reactants X cause which side reactions Y ?

-- Which reaction ouccoured if i get the products X while having an initial mixture containing Y?
+- Which reaction X ouccoured if i get the products Y while having an initial mixture containing Z?

-- give me all reaction experiments where the catalyst is allready contained in the initial mixture.
+- give me all reaction experiments X where the catalyst Y is allready contained in the initial mixture Z.

-- give me all reactions where a catalyst is occuring due to a parallel reaction.
+- give me all reactions X where a catalyst Y is occuring due to a parallel reaction Z .

+- Which Substances X have a positiv electron shift for the catalyst substance Y ?

+- Which ligand X can be used with catalytic substance Y ?

+- Which side reactions X occur due to the Carrier Material Y in reactionexperiment Z ?

+- Which reactionconditions X is needed to achive reaction Y ?

+- At what reactionconditions X does a mixture Y produce more product Z than product U ?

 ## Catalytic efficeny related question